 Life insurance claims may be denied after the contestability period if fraud was allegedly committed to obtain the policy.
 Some states include fraud under the contestability clause while other states allow insurance companies to include a specific fraud exception in the policy.
 Fraud exceptions say that if the policy was issued based on fraud by the applicant, the insurance company can refuse to pay as long as the fraud exception is in force.
 The company will have to prove that fraud was committed in order to avoid payment.
 State law also defines what information or omission can be considered fraud.

 If the life insurance company denied your claim due to misrepresentation on the part of the insured on obtaining a policy, call us.
 We may be able to help you.

 Life Insurance Claim Denied Due to Suicide

 State law may allow exceptions to life insurance payouts based on the cause of death.
 Suicide and inherently dangerous sports are common examples of causes of death that insurance companies can exclude.
 Many policies contain a time period for the exclusions.
 In most instances, if an insured dies from an otherwise excludable cause after that clause has expired, the insurance company must pay the claim.

-If you are struggling with a “life insurance payout denied” notice, and it has been more than two years since your policy was issued, you may have received the notice in error.
+If you have received a “life insurance claim denied” notice, and it has been two years since the policy was issued to the deceased, you may have received the notice in error.
 It is also possible that the insurance company is acting in bad faith.
 Attorney Chad G. Boonswang has helped many people through the process of getting insurance companies to pay on life insurance claims the company initially denied.
 Contact Boonswang Law today for a free consultation.